blues-man/serverless-devfile/README.md

 * KUBERNETES_SERVICE_ACCOUNT_TOKEN: get your k8s user serviceaccount token (e.g. in OpenShift `oc whoami -t`)
 * KUBERNETES_SKIP_TLS_VERIFY: skip TLS verification if you are not using trusted certificates for API (e.g. true)

+if you are using it on Kubernetes, a [Docker Hub](https://hub.docker.com) account is required.
+Add these credentials to the `.env` file then:

+* DOCKER_USERNAME: Docker Hub username
+* DOCKER_PASSWORD: Docker Hub password

 ## Run in Eclipse Che!

 Code, build, test and deploy your Function as scale-to-zero app directly from [Eclipse Che](https://www.eclipse.org/che/) in-browser IDE: